siddhartha-s/ipd/lectures/lec17/README.md

 When you are doing the assignment, some other things to think about:

+- The file [`bit_io.h`](../../hw/08/src/bit_io.h) contains a number of classes to help you read and write bits instead of bytes.
+It also contains some classes to help you test your encoding and decoding code.

 - Each file will have different frequences and thus a different tree.
 Accordingly, the file has to save the tree (or some information that is equivalent to the tree).
 How should that be